 i.
 Welcome Center Project: The project is complete, substantial completion has been filed and punch-list items are complete.
 The final closeout is done.
-An issue with DSA has been resolved.
-The contractor is finishing some items related to the doors, the AV Training is scheduled for today.
-The Grand opening is scheduled for December 9, 2021.
-There was a DSA issue on an outstanding item that the project's special inspector reported to DSA but not to the project's IOR or structural engineer, that issue is being resolved.
+The Grand opening concluded in December 9, 2021.

-ii.
-BCTC Education Building (Phase I): The project is currently 15% complete in construction phase - September 15, 2021.
-A roof substitution request is occurring due to the delay of the 8 - 13 month in receiving the roofing product, the DSA approval process for the substitution should occur quickly.
+- No Update - ii.
+BCTC Education Building (Phase I): The project is currently 15% complete in construction phase September 15, 2021.
+A roof substitution request is occurring due to the delay of the 8 13 month in receiving the roofing product, the DSA approval process for the substitution should occur quickly.
 The project continues and is on schedule.